Reviews You Can Rely On

 • Sleep Metrics

-Peek at the Garmin website to see the full scope of all the features offered.
+Garmin's website lists the full scope of all the features offered.

-We do wish this model had sleep metrics, even better would be some simple route navigation or bread-crumb maps, but at this price point that's a no-go.
+We do wish this model had some simple route navigation or bread-crumb maps, but at this price point, that's a no-go.
 For more advanced navigation, a compass or altimeter is pretty crucial, neither of which is found in this model.
 But if you find yourself on a known path or aren't venturing far into the backcountry, the Forerunner 55 will fit the bill.

-garmin forerunner 55 gps watch review - the tools found on the garmin 55 - we appreciate that the assistance...
+garmin forerunner 55 - the tools found on the garmin 55 - we appreciate that the assistance...

 The tools found on the Garmin 55 - we appreciate that the assistance feature is included even on this basic model.